First used in 1992, the FIFA back pass rule in association football (also called soccer) is often misunderstood and misinterpreted.

 The International Football Association Board are the rule-makers of association football.
 The IFAB is always trying to counteract time-wasting in soccer.
 It has resulted in long running battles between the ruler-makers and many goalkeepers.

 During the early 1960s, goalkeepers kept the ball in their hands 'indefinitely' - or so it seemed.
-What's more, they did so without receiving any kind of sanction.
+Furthermore, it was a style of play that failed to receive any kind of sanction.

 But here's the kicker: